pmallory/songSummer/README.md

 Installation
 ------------

 put songSummer.applescript in `~/Library/iTunes/Scripts`.
-If the directory doesn't exist create it.
+Create the directory if it doesn't exist.

 Usage
 -----